 Among the Vanir, we know Njörðr, and his offspring, the twins Freyr and Freya, whose domains were sex, fertility and prosperity.
 The Æsir and the Vanir were at war once, but eventually sued for peace and exchanged hostages.
 Njörðr, Freyr and Freya moved to Ásgarðr, home of the Æsir, and Hœnir and Mímir went to Vanaheim, home of the Vanir.

 Nine worlds, including Ásgarðr, Vanaheim and Midgard, revolved around a giant ash tree: the Yggdrasil.
 The giants, traditional god’s enemies, lived in Jötunheimr.

 #3 Who or what were the pagans?

-The Norse cult spread amongst the immigrant Germanic tribes living in Scandinavia, in modern day Sweden, Denmark, and Norway, and thrived until Christianism gradually replaced it between the 10th and 12th centuries.
+The Norse cult spread amongst the predominantly Germanic tribes that had emigrated to Scandinavia, essentially modern day Sweden, Denmark, and Norway.
+Althoug during the Viking Age they kept moving and colonising new places like Iceland, Northern Russia and Ukraine, or Greenland.
+Their religion thrived until Christianism gradually replaced it between the 10th and 12th centuries.
 These heathens, called pagans by Christians, lacked cult uniformity, and worshipped from whenever they wanted: their huts, a sacred grove or from the comfort of their straw beds.
 However, most ceremonies took the form of huge feasts in the chieftain’s hall.
 Animals were sacrificed, and their meat consumed alongside unhealthy amounts of mead and beer.

 #4 The Viking temple of Uppsala